The Definitive GMAT Study Plan - 2025 Edition

 Step 1: Foundation Most Online courses have modules that teach the fundamentals and that will quickly help you build the foundation and come up to speed.
 These modules can be particularly useful for students who have not studied quant for quite some time or who are not particularly strong in Quant.

 error log.
-Keep track of your mistakes and guesses - this will become your study guide in Month 3.
-This is also the time to get involved in GMAT Club’s math forum.
+Keep track of your mistakes and guesses.
+This is also the time to get involved in GMAT Club’s forum.

-Determine where you stand: almost all online courses come provide plenty of CAT's.
-Start taking the math portion of the tests you have.
+Determine where you stand: almost all online courses provide plenty of sectional practice and full tests.

 If you prefer the online study option, use the